s3a2/Honeycomb-Ising-Model/README.md

 GlauberDynamics.ipynb presents an animated simulation of spin dynamics in the Lenz-Ising model that uses a graph data structure-oriented implementation to enable unique spin topologies such as a 3-neighbor honeycomb lattice.
 The simulation visualizes spin domains, magnetization, and total lattice energy vs. time using the
 Glauber and Metropolis algorithms to run the simulation.

+This project was done in collaboration with Alex Huang, Phillip Meoni, and Blake Steadham.